giftfactor/prelauncher/README.md

 * `docker-compose run web rake db:create db:schema:load` for the dev db
 * `docker-compose run -e RAILS_ENV=test web rake db:create db:schema:load` for the test db

-You can then run `docker-compose up`
+You can then run `docker-compose build` to build the image and `docker-compose run --service-ports web` to run the application (this is to enable the interactive debugging from guard-pry)

 ## Guard